University of Economics Varna

 The University of Economics – Varna is a public university located in Varna, Bulgaria, focused on studies in the field of economics.
-The University has an accreditation issued by the National Evaluation and Accreditation Agency.
+The university has an accreditation issued by the National Evaluation and Accreditation Agency.

-The University is a higher educational institution with long history and its own traditions.
-It was founded on May 14, 1920 and was originally known as the Higher School of Commerce.
+The university is a higher educational institution with long history and its own traditions.
+It was founded on 14 May 1920 and was originally known as the Higher School of Commerce.
 It is the oldest university for economic sciences in Varna region and the second one in Bulgaria after Sofia University, which was founded in 1888.
-There are over 11,000 students at UE-Varna, including foreign students.
+There are over 11,000 students at UE – Varna, including foreign students.

 There are four faculties (Finance and Accounting, Economics, Computer Science, Management), Language Department and College of Tourism at the University of Economics – Varna.
 Students can obtain additional specialization and widen professional skills by completing short-term or long-term courses and language classes offered by the Lifelong Learning Center.

-The University building is located next to the Sea Garden.
+The university building is located next to the Sea Garden.
 The building has become a symbol of the city.
-In 2015 UE-Varna building was awarded a prize Building of the Year 2015.
+In 2015, the building was awarded the Building of the Year prize.
 The facade reflects the influence of the French Renaissance and partly the classical Western European Baroque.
 The pediment placed above the main entrance is a masterpiece of the sculptor Kiril Shivarov.
-It is decorated by the images of two Greek gods: Hermes holding in his left hand a rod of merchants and Athena - a goddess of wisdom with an open book on her knees.
+It is decorated by the images of two Greek gods: Hermes holding in his left hand a rod of merchants and Athena – a goddess of wisdom with an open book on her knees.